 3. Providing solutions

-Offer solutions based on the company's guidelines.
+Offer solutions in line with the company's guidelines.

 If necessary, escalate to a higher authority or specialized department.